eXascaleInfolab/TSM-Bench/README.md

 ### Offline Workload

-- Each system has a dedicated subfolder under `systems` folder.
-Queries for all systems can be executed as follows:
+- The results of offline queries for all systems can be obtained using:

     ```bash
     python3 tsm_eval.py [args]